-During his years as a preacher, Anthony amassed a collection of notes and speeches, which he kept in a book of psalms.
+During his years as a preacher, Anthony amassed a collection of notes and speeches, which he kept in a book of Psalms.
 He was devastated to learn that his beloved book had been stolen by a novice who left the hermitage.
 Anthony prayed that it would be found or returned, and the thief miraculously returned the book.
-This incident led St. Anthony to become the patron saint of finding things or lost people.
+This incident led St. Anthony to become the patron saint of finding lost things or lost people.

 Throughout his short life, Anthony of Padua spread the word of the gospel across France and Italy.
 He was considered a profound teacher of Scripture and theology and was revered by all in the Catholic Church.
 His sermon notes were passed down to friars and clergymen for years to come.